Sohammhatre10/resume_scanner/README.md

 }
 ```

-## Contributing

-Contributions to Resume Scanner are welcome.
-Please feel free to submit a Pull Request.
+This output turns the unstructured content of a resume into **well-organized data** that’s easy to use for reporting, applications, or storage.

+---

+## 🤝 Contributing: Join the Development Journey

+We welcome contributions from developers of all skill levels!
+Whether it’s **fixing bugs, adding features**, or improving the documentation, **your contribution matters**.
+If you’d like to get involved, please submit a **Pull Request**.
+We’d love to have your ideas and expertise help this project grow!

+---

-## License
+## 📄 License

-This project uses the following license: [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the **[MIT License](https://opensource.org/licenses/MIT)**.
+Feel free to use it, modify it, and share it, just don’t forget to credit us!

+---

-## Contact
+## 📬 Contact

-If you want to contact me, you can reach me at `sohammhatre521@gmail.com`.
+Have questions or feedback?
+I’d love to hear from you!
+Feel free to reach out to me at **sohammhatre521@gmail.com**.

+---

-## Acknowledgements
+## 🌟 Acknowledgements

+This tool wouldn’t be possible without the amazing technologies and resources that power it:
-- OpenAI for providing the language model API
+- **OpenAI** for their cutting-edge language model API.
-- Langchain for simplifying AI model interactions
+- **Langchain** for making interactions with AI models simple and seamless.

+---

+Thank you for checking out **Resume Scanner**!
+We hope it makes your life easier by transforming unstructured resumes into structured, actionable data. **Happy coding and analyzing!** 🚀